strowk/foxy-contexts/docs/app.md

-# FoxyApp
+# app.Builder

-FoxyApp is a builder around uber's fx that combines fx DI capabilities with foxy-contexts MCP server implementation and gives simple interface to combine your MCP primitives into a single application.
+app.Builder is a builder around uber's fx that combines fx DI capabilities with foxy-contexts MCP server implementation and gives simple interface to combine your MCP primitives into a single standalone application.

 ## Usage